Listen to this article

 Buy and hold benefits:

-- Steady income: Regular interest payments
+- Steady income: You get regular, predictable interest payments.

 Strategy 2: Laddering